gunesevitan/cs/[Course] Deep Learning - deeplearning.ai/Course 2 - Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/README.md

-#### This is the directory of quiz answers and assignments from the course "Neural Networks and Deep Learning" by deeplearning.ai on Coursera. ####
+#### This is the directory of quiz answers and assignments from the course "Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization" by deeplearning.ai on Coursera. ####

-* Deep Learning Notation.pdf is the notations used throughout the course.

 * .ipynb files have quiz answers and assignments from each week.